-Pountney, TE, Mandy, A. and Gard, P.R.
-(2003) Repeatability and limits of agreement in measurement of hip migration percentage in children with bilateral cerebral palsy Physiotherapy, 89 (5). pp. 276-281.
+Pountney, Teresa, Mandy, Anne and Gard, Paul (2003) Repeatability and limits of agreement in measurement of hip migration percentage in children with bilateral cerebral palsy Physiotherapy, 89 (5). pp. 276-281.
 ISSN 0031-9406Full text not available from this repository.

 Objective: To determine the repeatability and limits of agreement for X-ray measurement of hip migration percentage in children with cerebral palsy.
 Design: An inter-rater and intra-rater study.
 Data: Twenty hip and pelvic X-rays (40 hips) were measured by three health professionals on two separate occasions.
 Results: Repeatability of the measure was expressed as 95% limits of agreement.
 Measurements of hip migration were within 7.6% of each other when measured by the same rater on two occasions.
 When two raters were compared, measurements were within 8.1% of each other.
 Conclusion: Measurement of hip and pelvic X-rays can be made using the described method within limits of agreement that are acceptable for clinical decision-making.
 The information thus obtained on the degree and rate of hip subluxation/dislocation can be used to inform therapy and surgical decision-making.

 |Uncontrolled Keywords:||Hip migration percentage; repeatability; limits of agreement; cerebral palsy|

 |Subjects:||B000 Health Professions > B900 Others in Health Professions > B950 Physiotherapy|